Why Bizarre Interview Questions Go Viral

 The fact is, just what constitutes the "best" answer is pretty much up to the discretion of the interviewer.
 Worse, there is no real way to extract relevant competencies from the answer.
 Candidates might have great ideas about the three items they would need to survive on a desert island (Yahoo), but there is no guarantee they will exhibit the same resourcefulness, foresight and imagination on the job.
 And it's nearly impossible to probe further to find out.

-A few years ago, we published an article warning about the dangers of oddball interview questions (Magic Bullet Questions).
+A few years ago, we published an article warning about the dangers of oddball interview questions.
 Our opinion hasn't changed, and we're not alone.

-Laszlo Bock, Google's Senior VP of People Operations, says his company, which used to be infamous for its brainteaser questions, now finds them a "complete waste of time."
+Laszlo Bock, Google's former Senior VP of People Operations, says Google, which used to be infamous for its brainteaser questions, now finds them a "complete waste of time."

 He explains, " 'How many golf balls can you fit into an airplane?'
 'How many gas stations in Manhattan?'
 A complete waste of time.
 They don’t predict anything.
 They serve primarily to make the interviewer feel smart."